kyma-project/rafter/charts/rafter-upload-service/README.md

 ### Switch MinIO to Gateway mode

 By default, you install the Upload Service in MinIO stand-alone mode.
-If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first change the **minio.persistence.enabled** parameter to `false` and overload parameters for MinIO under the **minio** object.
+If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first change the **minio.persistence.enabled** parameter to `false` and override parameters for MinIO under the **minio** object.